gcallah/JohnGray/papers/callahan.md

 Hindu American Foundation.
 Year not provided.
 Oneness and Pluralism: Hinduism's essence. https://www.hinduamerican.org/hinduism-basics.

+Jaspers, Karl.
+2014. *The Origin and Goal of History*.
+Hoboken: Taylor and Francis.

 Ṅag-dbaṅ-bstan-ʼdzin-nor-bu, Christopher Stagg (Translator), Dzogchen Ponlop.
 2020.
 *A Guide to the Thirty-Seven Practices of a Bodhisattva*.
 Boulder: Snow Lion